-You'll find all the basic telemetry data, a summary of the status of the module, and basic commands (manual arming and black box activation, and "Ready in one click" button).
+You'll find all the basic telemetry data such as rocket altitude, speed, acceleration, tilt angle, battery voltage and GPS status as well as the "Ready in one click" button.

 There's also a diagram showing the timeline of the flight sequencer.